 A. Collections to trust or deposit funds are deposited by GAO and credit the appropriation account.
 A copy of the certificate of deposit is furnished to the Service.

 B. All other collections are deposited by GAO to the miscellaneous receipt account without notification to the Service.

 For additional information about this policy, contact the Division of Financial Management.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.